TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 BL66

-• Visit our websile and sign our
+o Visit our website and sign our

-petition at www.OurCommunities.orgi Strengthening the Public and Private Sector
+petition at www.OurCommunities.orgl Strengthening the Public and Private Sector

-• Be part of a delegation to meet with your legislator to ask them to support revenue reform that Economy
+a Be part of a delegation to meet with your legislator to ask them to support revenue reform that Economy

 meets the principles we've outlined.
 Strengthening the Public and Private Sector Economy